Principles for the processing of user data by Kaspersky security solutions

 Where is this data stored?

-Kaspersky Security Network's front-end servers are located in different countries around the world (Germany, Canada, China, Russia, etc.), while the back-end servers are located in Russia, where the largest part of Kaspersky Lab’s anti-malware research team works.
-Different types of aggregated stats are stored on different servers with strictly regulated access rights, or in the Microsoft Azure cloud.
+Kaspersky Security Network's servers are located in different countries around the world (Germany, Canada, China, Russia, etc.).
+Different types of aggregated stats are stored on different servers with strictly regulated access rights, or in the third party clouds such as Microsoft Azure.

-Do you share personal data, processed by Kaspersky Lab solutions, with third parties?
+Do you share personal data, processed by Kaspersky solutions, with third parties?

-Kaspersky Lab is now working to become compliant with GDPR from a legal, technical and organizational point of view, for when the new regulations apply.
+Kaspersky is ready for the GDPR from a legal, technical and organizational point of view.